-Naseem aspires for her thesis to reconsider the normative assumption regarding supportive kin and community networks within South Asian transnational marriages.
-She also aims to refine theories of Muslim subjectivity within the anthropology of Islam, which often centres on formal and informal processes of deliberate ethical self-cultivation.
+Naseem hopes her thesis will contribute to reconsidering the normative assumption regarding supportive kin and community networks within South Asian transnational marriages.
+She also hopes it will refine theories of Muslim subjectivity within the anthropology of Islam, which often centres on formal and informal processes of deliberate ethical self-cultivation.
 Furthermore, her work seeks to further the concept of “moral breakdown” in the anthropology of ethics, which tends to overlook individuals’ experiences of “multiple ethical dilemmas” encountered across multiple challenging ethical (re)positionings across harsh life events.
-Lastly, Naseem intends to provide recommendations for improving immigrant settlement processes and advancing secular and Islamic therapeutic practices.

 Before her doctoral studies, Naseem worked at the Refugee Council, Oxfam, and Hillingdon Women’s Centre as a Life Coach and offered emotional support to women with experiences of being trafficked and domestic abuse, as well as those seeking asylum in the UK.
 During COVID-19, Naseem volunteered with Refuge, the UK’s national domestic abuse helpline.
 To overcome the stigma around mental health, Naseem runs workshops on Emotional Intelligence and Wellbeing, Empathy – role in Human Relationships, and Self-Worth & Esteem in local communities in the UK and abroad.